Shepton Mallet Community Infants' School & Nursery

 - E office@sheptonmal…et.somerset.sch.uk

-- A mainstream state school for pupils aged from 3 to 7
+- A state school for boys and girls aged from 2 to 7.

 - Boarding: No